awsdocs/amazon-rds-user-guide/doc_source/USER_Monitoring.OS.md

 Amazon RDS provides metrics in real time for the operating system \(OS\) that your DB instance runs on\.
 You can view the metrics for your DB instance using the console\.
 Also, you can consume the Enhanced Monitoring JSON output from Amazon CloudWatch Logs in a monitoring system of your choice\.

 By default, Enhanced Monitoring metrics are stored for 30 days in the CloudWatch Logs, which are different from typical CloudWatch metrics\.
 To modify the amount of time the metrics are stored in the CloudWatch Logs, change the retention for the `RDSOSMetrics` log group in the CloudWatch console\.
-For more information, see [Change Log Data Retention in CloudWatch Logs](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/Working-with-log-groups-and-streams.html#SettingLogRetention) in the *Amazon CloudWatch Logs User Guide*\.
+For more information, see [Change log data retention in CloudWatch logs](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/Working-with-log-groups-and-streams.html#SettingLogRetention) in the *Amazon CloudWatch Logs User Guide*\.

 Because Enhanced Monitoring metrics are stored in the CloudWatch logs instead of in Cloudwatch metrics, the cost of Enhanced Monitoring depends on several factors:
 + You are only charged for Enhanced Monitoring that exceeds the free tier provided by Amazon CloudWatch Logs\.

-  For more information about pricing, see [Amazon CloudWatch Pricing](https://aws.amazon.com/cloudwatch/pricing/)\.
+  For more information about pricing, see [Amazon CloudWatch pricing](https://aws.amazon.com/cloudwatch/pricing/)\.
 + A smaller monitoring interval results in more frequent reporting of OS metrics and increases your monitoring cost\.
 + Usage costs for Enhanced Monitoring are applied for each DB instance that Enhanced Monitoring is enabled for\.
 Monitoring a large number of DB instances is more expensive than monitoring only a few\.
 + DB instances that support a more compute\-intensive workload have more OS process activity to report and higher costs for Enhanced Monitoring\.

-## Enhanced Monitoring Availability<a name="USER_Monitoring.OS.Availability"></a>
+## Enhanced Monitoring availability<a name="USER_Monitoring.OS.Availability"></a>

 Enhanced Monitoring is available for the following database engines:
 + MariaDB